-In the process of liquation, the easily fusible and the metals which are having a low melting point for example Tin, Lead etc. are employed.
-The process mainly involves the following steps which can be summarized into:
+In liquation, the easily fusible metals or the metals with a low melting point like tin, lead etc. are commonly used.
+The process mainly involves the following steps that can be summarized into:

 - Pouring of impure metal: In this step, pass the impure metals over the sloping hearth of the reverberatory furnace.

 - Heating: Then, heat the metal at a temperature little above the melting point.